Which under-the-radar destinations should you be travelling to in 2020?Read more...

 An adult male mountain gorilla, known as a silverback, can be up to three times as bulky as its average human counterpart © Ariadne Van Zandbergen, Africa Image Library

-Experience an unfathomable connection during a magical hour with Uganda’s most iconic primate.
+Experience an unfathomable connection during a magical hour in the company of mountain gorillas.

 BINP is also one of the finest birding destinations in Uganda, thanks in part to the presence of 23 Albertine Rift Endemics, while other attractions include forest walks in search of smaller primates such as black-and-white colobus and L’Hoest’s monkey.
 There are also a few reputable cultural programmes that offer the opportunity to interact with the Batwa Pygmies who were evicted from the forest interior following the gazetting of the national park.